Do you consider yourself an effective data-driven manager? To be one, you need to wrestle with targets and goals.

 I’m not just talking about personal targets and goals (which are challenging enough), I’m talking about the use of them in your manufacturing workplace.
 An environment of people, processes, machines and surprising complexity.

 Until recently, I only thought there was one approach.
 Call it the outcome-based approach.
 In this article, I’d like to discuss a different approach, one that might suit you better.
 There is no right answer as to which is better.
-But don’t blindly adopt option 1 without considering option 2.
+But before going for option 1, read further and see that there is a great alternative.

 Outcome-based targets and goals